Conference 2019 - 'The next negotiation'Monday, 20 May 2019, Sydney

 The event opens for registration at 8am with tea, coffee and other refreshments.

 The conference is based on mediated panel discussions without any formal presentations.
 It is timed for the period around or more likely immediately following the federal election.

 The 2019 federal election - what now?

-A discussion on the post-election political environment involving leaders of some of the health sector's key representative groups, including Liz de Somer from Medicines Australia, the Pharmacy Guild's David Quilty, AusBiotech's Lorraine Chiroiu, Dr Rachel David from Private Healthcare Australia and Ian Burgess of the Medical Technology Association of Australia.
+One discussion will involve the leaders of some of the health sector's key representative groups, including Liz de Somer from Medicines Australia, the Pharmacy Guild's Pam Price, AusBiotech's Lorraine Chiroiu, Dr Rachel David from Private Healthcare Australia and Ian Burgess of the Medical Technology Association of Australia.

 Professor Andrew Wilson

 A 1:1 discussion with the chair of the Pharmaceutical Benefits Advisory Committee.

 Trade agreements and negotiation - past, present and future (Sponsor: Medicines Australia)